veeral-patel/knowledge-base/docs/Security Engineering/web-app-hackers-handbook.md

 - Handling errors: never show error message to public
 - Maintaining audit logs.
 (But leaked audit logs can be a gold mine for the attacker!)
 - Alert sysadmins.
 Usage anomalies may indicate a scripted attack, for example

+## Attacking the Application Server

+- Default credentials
+- Misconfigured cloud hosting
+- Vulnerabilities in server software
+- Bypassing web app firewalls

+### Default content

+- Debug functionality
+- Vulnerabilities in sample functionality
+- Powerful functions accidentally left on
+- Server manuals that tell you about the server

+### Directory listings

+Web app can respond in 3 ways:

+- Return default resource, like index.html
+- Return an error page (HTTP 403)
+- Return a listing showing the contents of the directory